 Specialist - A doctor who provides health care services for a specific disease or part of the body.
 Examples include oncologist (care for cancer patients), cardiologist (care of the heart), and orthopedists (care for bones).
-You do not need a referral to make an office visit appointment with a plan Specialist.
+You need a referral to make an office visit appointment with a plan Specialist except for OBGYN and mental health.